 The commander-in-chief made a clever plan with one of his servants and sent him to go hide in a hollow tree that was a sacred shrine.
-The next day the commander-in-chief, publicly for all to hear, asked the tree’s spirit what was ailing the king and how could he save him.
+The next day the commander-in-chief, publicly for all to hear, asked the tree’s spirit what was ailing the Bodhisatta and how to save him.
 His servant answered, as the commander-in-chief had ordered him to, that “Your king is not sick, rather he is infatuated with your wife.
 If you want him to live, you must let him have her.”

 In the Lifetime of the Buddha

 One of the Buddha’s disciples, while out on a morning alms round, saw a woman so beautiful he fell in love at first sight.
-After returning to the monastery he became depressed and ill and could no longer concentrate on his studies or meditation.
+After returning to the monastery, he became depressed and ill and could no longer concentrate on his studies or meditation.
 The Buddha told him this story to let him know lust arose in his own heart in the past, but the condition vanished before he did anything improper, so the disciple should persevere.

 The commander-in-chief, charioteer, and wife were earlier births of Sariputta, Ananda, and Uppalavanna, three of the Buddha’s top disciples, and the king’s courtiers were the rest of the Buddha’s disciples.